ben05allen/vue3-fastapi-demo/README.md

 The `yarn run start` command will launch an auto-reloading dev webserver to serve the frontend on `http://localhost:1234`.

 ## Database
-The database used is CockroachDB, which is a PostgreSQL compatible distributed database.
+The database used is this fork is a simple MySQL file.
-If you aren't familiar with CockroachDB, just pretend it's Postgres.

-One database/table exists in the database, `users.users` with 1 existing user entry.
+Running `python database/database.py` from the `backend` directory will initiate the database with a users table with the follow user;

 Username: `user1`
-Password: `password`
+Password: `P@ss12345`

-Passwords are stored as STRING representations of an Argon2 hash.
+Passwords are stored as hashes.
-See [this page](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.argon2.html) for details on Argon2 hashes.

-# Setup
-Some example commands are provided in the `setup` directory `commands` file.
-This is not a script to be executed as is, it's just a dump of commands you might use to set your environment up.

-# Contributing
-Please feel free to submit PRs if you feel you can improve the demo.